-Name of Temporary Employee:
+lame of Temporary Employee:

-Title:

 Date of Hire:

 Supervisor: Division/Dept:

 Supervisor's Phone Extension:

-information on ID): ealth Sciences temp. employees require specific
+Special information needed on ID (CE & Heal information on ID):

 Signature of Supervisor Date

-NOTE TO SUPERVISOR: It is the supervi- the temporary employee and return it to Hu employment.
-The ID will be placed in the inc
+NOTE TO SUPERVISOR: It is the supervisor's responsibility to obtain the ID card from the temporary employee and return it to Human Resources at the end of the temporary employment.
+The ID will be placed in the individual's HR file.